tektoncd/dashboard/docs/walkthrough/walkthrough-oauth2-proxy.md

-# Tekton Dashboard walkthrough - OAuth2 Proxy
+# Tekton Dashboard walk-through - OAuth2 Proxy

 This guide walks you through installing a working Tekton Dashboard locally from scratch and securing it behind an oauth2 proxy.
 It covers the following topics: